hossamnasser938/React-Native-The-Practical-Guide-Course-Documentation/06_navigation_in_react_native_apps.md

 # Navigation in React Native Apps

 ## Module Introduction
 * In this module we're looking at one of the core concepts of mobile app development.
-It's **navigation** or simply how to move from A to B in a ` React Native ` app.
+It's **navigation** or simply how to move from A to B in a mobile app.
 * **Navigation** in the web is done using **URLs**.
 However, this is not the case in mobile apps.
 * In **Androd** We have ` Activity ` which is a Screen or a bunch of screens bundled to serve related purposes.
 We can move from any ` Activity ` to another in an Android app.
 Ofcourse **IOS** has its own solutions to provide **navigation**.
 * In ` React Native ` we have different solutions for **navigation**.
 In this module we will look at these different solutions and cover in details one of them.
 We will also see how to pass data around.
 As well as we will see how to use ` Redux ` besides this **navigation** solution.

-## Navigation in Web Apps VS Web Apps
+## Navigation in Web Apps VS Native Apps
 * In web apps we have **URLs** that can be used to display different ` React ` ` components ` based on where the user in.
 * In mobile apps we do not have **URLs**.
 Instead we can have:
     * **Stack-based**